consler/Batpu2-VM/README.md

-Virtual Machine/Assembler for mattbatwings new redstone CPU.
+AUR version of the Virtual Machine/Assembler for mattbatwings new redstone CPU.
 Read below instructions and controls.

 Instructions:
 Drag a .as file onto the program to load it.